 Luke 10:41-42 – “Martha, Martha,” the Lord answered, “you are worried and upset about many things, but only one thing is needed.
 Mary has chosen what is better, and it will not be taken away from her.”

-ay I not be worried and troubled about many things; only one thing is needed.
-Like Mary, may I choose the good part, which will not be taken away from me.
+"May I not be worried and troubled about many things; only one thing is needed.
+Like Mary, may I choose the good part, which will not be taken away from me."

 Mary didn’t seem quite so busy.
 What was she doing?
-Chatting, listening… seemingly lounging about.
-What distinguished what Mary was doing from just plain laziness was whom she was with – the Lord Jesus Christ.
+Chatting, listening, and seemingly lounging about.
+What distinguished Martha’s activity from Mary’s apparent laziness was who Mary was with – the Lord Jesus Christ.
 She wasn’t necessarily busy “doing.”
-Instead, she was “being”…being in relationship.
+Instead, she was being, being in relationship.
 She was basking in the presence of the Lord Jesus.
 He was an invited guest who would not always be with them.
 What else should she have done?
-Mary chose the one thing needed and was told that it would not be taken from her.
+Mary chose the one thing needed and was told it would not be taken from her.

-How often do so very many in our world look down on Mary’s kind.
+In our world, many people look down on Mary’s kind.
 “Why, nothing would ever get done if Mary and her ilk had their way,” we might hear.
 But that’s not exactly true.
 It’s not like Mary was a habitually lazy person who lay around the house in her pajamas until noon on a regular basis.
 This was different.
 Much different.
-She was in relationship with her invited Guest.
+She was enjoying fellowship with her invited Guest.

 Not only that, but “being” must precede “doing” or else “doing” will turn into drudgery, bitterness, and even pointlessness.
-Moreover, without time to “just be” with our Lord, we will run out of gas.
+This is the point of Jesus’ words in John 15 about the branches needing to be connected to the vine.
+Apart from Christ, we can do nothing.
+Without time to “just be” with our Lord, we will run out of gas.
 We’ll burn out.
-We won’t persevere until the end.
+It will hinder us in persevering until the end.
 Our “doing” may shine brightly for a season, but it won’t last for the long haul because it will not have the fuel of Christ’s Spirit to sustain it.
-And that fuel comes only through the one thing necessary – pursuing our ongoing relationship with the living God through his Son, Jesus Christ.
+And that fuel comes only through the one thing necessary – pursuing and enjoying our ongoing relationship with the living God through his Son.
+We must not forget that knowing him in this way is eternal life (John 17:3).